Vietnam.vn - Nền tảng quảng bá Việt Nam

 The North Atlantic Treaty Organization (NATO) is planning to deploy an armored brigade in Finland as a deterrent against Russia, Iltalehti newspaper reported on August 22, citing sources in the US-led military bloc and the government in Helsinki.

-The brigade, which could be between 4,000 and 5,000 strong, will be based in Mikkeli, southeastern Finland, the newspaper reported.
+The brigade, which could be between 4,000 and 5,000 strong, will be based in Mikkeli, southeastern Finland, the newspaper said.
 Mikkeli has a population of 51,000 and is just 140km from the Russian border.

 The Finnish government has decided on the need to deploy NATO troops from other countries to “strengthen defensive deterrence” against Russia.